Beware. Spoilers unmarked.

-One of the four Maesters of Yevon.
-He is also the leader of the Ronso Tribe.
+One of the four Maesters of Yevon, he is also the leader of the venerable Ronso.

 - Anti-Villain: Seems to be a type 4 when he's still part of the leadership of Yevon.
 It's heavily implied that he's kept in the dark about the church's less savory actions.

 - Defector from Decadence: The events in Bevelle show him just how corrupt the leadership of Yevon has become, and he leaves Bevelle and returns to his fellow Ronso at Mt.
 Gagazet as a result.

 - Everyone Has Standards: He's willing to go along with any number of things that violate the teachings of Yevon, including using machina for war and having a leader who is Unsent, but is shocked by the actions of Seymour, especially the revelation that Seymour killed Jyscal.